kracr/owl2bench/README.md

 eg. OWL2EL-1-output.owl, OWL2EL-5-output.owl .
 (Sample files already present in the directory)

-In the case of File Not Found exception, please create owl files (not directory) of type OWL2EL-1-output.owl (if you run it for 1 university and EL profile) in the same folder.
+In the case of File Not Found exception, please create owl files (not directory) of type OWL2DL-1-output.owl (let's say you run it for 1 university and DL profile) in the same folder.